Below are brief summaries of Workers’ Compensation cases that we have resolved for past clients.

 - Prevailed against the workers’ compensation insurance carrier which had denied the claim of a painter injured when a scissors lift toppled.
-Although, as owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage, we proved that under the duties he was performing, he was acting as a covered employee, not as the owner who opted out.
+Although, as owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage.
+We proved that in the performance of his duties he was acting as a covered employee, not as the owner who had opted out.

-- Successfully argued the claim for wage differential payments based on journeyman’s pay scale vs. the apprentice pay rate even though the injured worker was an apprentice at the time he suffered the career-ending injury, based on the fact that he did complete the classes and testing required for journeyman status.
+- Successfully argued the claim for wage differential payments based on journeyman’s pay scale vs. the apprentice pay rate, even though the injured worker was an apprentice at the time he suffered the career-ending injury, he had complete the classes and testing required for journeyman status.

-- Successfully represented a welder denied benefits for post Traumatic Stress Syndrome.
+- Successfully represented a welder denied benefits for Post Traumatic Stress Syndrome (PTSD).

 We Handle Your Case, So You Can Recover

 We understand the uncertainty you face and aim to provide you peace of mind.
 Clients may worry about making ends meet while missing work because of injuries or staying out of debt from medical bills.
 Our aim is to go above and beyond what you expect so that you can focus on recovery.

 Our firm believes that in order be a successful team, we need to work directly with our clients.
 Not only do you get to work directly with your attorney, but you always have access to their direct number to ensure your questions never go unanswered.